mblackonline/mblackonline.github.io/_posts/2025-07-19-Installing Linux Mint.md

 This guide does **not** cover installing on **ARM-based computers** (like Apple Silicon Macs) or dual-booting.

+This guide is based on the comprehensive official [Linux Mint Installation Guide](https://linuxmint-installation-guide.readthedocs.io/en/latest/), which is an excellent resource for more advanced topics like dual-booting and troubleshooting.

 ***

 ### **IMPORTANT WARNING: THIS WILL ERASE ALL YOUR DATA**
+Be sure to back up all your important files to an external hard drive or a cloud storage service before you begin.
 Following these steps will **delete everything** on your computer's internal storage drive, including your documents, photos, applications, and your current operating system (Windows or macOS).

-Be sure to back up all your important files to an external hard drive or a cloud storage service before you begin.
-The author is not responsible for any data loss.
-Proceed at your own risk.
+*Disclaimer & Author's Note*
+This guide was created with AI assistance and reviewed by the author, but is provided 'as-is' without warranty.
+You follow these instructions entirely at your own risk.
+The author is not responsible for any issues, including data loss, which is always a possibility when modifying your system.

 ***